Yohannes251/alx-system_engineering-devops/0x00-shell_basics/README.md

 **4-listmorefiles** displays current directory contents including hidden files in long format **5-listfilesdigitonly** displays current directory contents in long format with user and group ids displayed numerically and hidden files
-**6-firstdirectory** creates a directory named holberton in the /tmp/ directory
+**6-firstdirectory** creates a directory named holberton in the /tmp/ directory **7-movethatfile** moves the file betty from /tmp to /tmp/holberton